ZEERDEER/Termius-Crack/README.md

 # 📚 Termius Tool

 ## 🚀 Project Introduction
-This project aims to help users unlock Termius Pro, granting access to all the premium features of the app for free.
+This project aims to help users unlock Termius Pro.

 **⚠ Please note that this action may violate the software's terms of service.
 Proceed with caution and assess the risks beforehand.**